uploadcare/uploadcare-widget-tab-effects/README.md

 It’s possible your locale is not available in the tab yet.
 If that’s the case, contributing your locale might be a good idea.
-This can be done by forking the [main repository][github-effectstab] followed by adding a new localization file [here][github-effectstab-locales].
+This can be done by forking the [main repository][github-home] followed by adding a new localization file [here][github-files-locales].

 ## Security issues